llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/suspicious-pointer-arithmetics-using-sizeof.rst

 bugprone-suspicious-pointer-arithmetics-using-sizeof
 ====================================================

-Finds suspicious pointer arithmetic calculations where the pointer is offset by a ``sizeof()`` expression.
+Finds suspicious pointer arithmetic calculations where the pointer is offset by an ``alignof()``, ``offsetof()``, or ``sizeof()`` expression.

 Pointer arithmetic expressions implicitly scale the offset added to or subtracted from the address by the size of the pointee type.
-Scaling the offset expression manually effectively results in a squared offset, which creates an invalid pointer that points beyond the end of the intended array.
+Using an offset expression that is already scaled by the size of the underlying type effectively results in a squared offset, which is likely an invalid pointer that points beyond the end of the intended array.

 .. code-block:: c++